junxit/us-congress-bills-111/metadata.md

 - 2010-12-08 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute.
 Without written report.
 - 2010-12-08 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute.
 Without written report.
 - 2010-12-08 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 679.
+- 2010-12-13 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S8947-8948; text as passed Senate: CR S8947-8948)
+- 2010-12-13 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S8947-8948; text as passed Senate: CR S8947-8948)